openeemeter/caltrack/data-prep/v1.0/README.md

 1. *trace_id*: A unique identifier for the trace (can occur more than once in the file to identify individual trace records).
 2. *unit*: Unit of measurement for the trace record (“KWH” or “THERM”).
 3. *estimated*: Whether this is an estimated reading (“True” or “False”).
-4. *interpretation*: An interpretation matching one of these values: http://eemeter.readthedocs.io/en/latest/eemeter_api.html#module-eemeter.structures.
-For purposes of this data, one of the following is always used:
+4. *interpretation*: For purposes of this data, one of the following is always used:
-    1. ELECTRICITY_CONSUMPTION_SUPPLIED
+    1. ELECTRICITY_CONSUMPTION_SUPPLIED - Represents the amount of utility-supplied electrical energy consumed on-site, as metered at a single usage point, such as a utility-owned electricity meter.
+Specifically does not include consumption of electricity generated on site, such as by locally installed solar photovoltaic panels.
-    2. ELECTRICITY_ON_SITE_GENERATION_UNCONSUMED
+    2. ELECTRICITY_ON_SITE_GENERATION_UNCONSUMED - Represents the amount of excess locally generated energy, which instead of being consumed on-site, is fed back into the grid or sold back a utility.
-    3. NATURAL_GAS_CONSUMPTION_SUPPLIED
+    3. NATURAL_GAS_CONSUMPTION_SUPPLIED - Represents the amount of energy supplied by a utility in the form of natural gas and used on site, as metered at a single usage point.
 5. *start*: Starting date time for the trace record.
 6. *value*: Value of the trace record (i.e. number of KWH/THERM)